lespicker/tachyons-one-page-scroll/content/products/patagonia.md

 ---
 This one of a kind photo safari takes place during the peak of the Patagonian autumn and brings participants to all of Patagonia's most spectacular mountain areas in both Chile and Argentina.
 We will photograph at top wildlife viewing spots and visit some of the most remote and seldom seen National Parks and Estancias.
 The Autumn tour begins in Coyhaique, Chile and ends in Punta Arenas, Chile.

-The trip cost is $9,980 USD per person based on double occupancy.
-Single occupancy is $11,000.
+The trip cost is $10,320 USD per person based on double occupancy.
+Single occupancy is $11,975.
 Included: All hotel accommodations, all meals, ground transportation and local guides.
 Not included: International or domestic air tickets, alcoholic beverages and soft drinks (bottled water included), park entrance fees, gratuities for guides and hotel/restaurant staff, laundry service).

-**We suggest you book your flights as soon as you register for the photo adventure, especially the flight from Santiago, Chile to Balmaceda/Coyhaique.**
+**We suggest you book your flights as soon as you register for the photo adventure, especially the flight from Santiago, Chile to Balmaceda/Coyhaique.
+Contact Les for details.**

 {{< figure src="/images/workshop/patagonia/DSC_4625 (1).jpg" caption="" >}}